Project: Champions of LOVE

 After my treatment was selected, my writer, Kyla Romero, and I wrote 5 interconnected stories with characters from our top tourism markets.
 After making a few revisions and doing research backing up the rationale of our concept and story.
 I proceeded to make the storyboard with my storyboard artist, Ruel Enoya II.

-Production - It was the longest commercial shoot my team and I did because it lasted almost more than a month to shoot.
-We had to cover all the regions in the Philippines, and if a region was not part of the story, we at least had to show them in aerial shots in the video.
-The production started during the height of the rainy season so the constant rain was a huge hurdle, we even got stranded in Batanes for a week during our last leg because the aircraft were not permitted to fly during those weather conditions.
-It was the time when three consecutive storms barraged the Philippines, and to get back to Manila, we had to rent a private aircraft because we would have been stranded for much longer.
+Production It was the longest commercial shoot my team and I did because it lasted almost more than a month.
+We had to cover all the regions in the Philippines, and if a region was not part of the story, we at least had to show it in aerial shots in the video.
+The production started during the height of the rainy season, so the constant rain was a huge hurdle.
+We even got stranded in Batanes for a week during our last leg because aircraft were not permitted to fly during those weather conditions.
+It was the time when three consecutive storms barraged the Philippines, and to get back to Manila, we had to rent a small private plane because we would have been stranded for much longer.

-In Post-Production - I switched some of the few scenes because it wasn't quite right, but I am happy with my decision because my story with the surfer characters, Loloy and Oliver, became the bookend of the whole thing.
-This is the part also where we color-graded the footage, composed the music, and recorded the voice-over.
+In Post-Production, I switched some of the few scenes because they weren't quite right, but I am happy with my decision because the surfer characters, Loloy and Oliver, became the bookends of the whole thing.
+I was also heavily involved in directing the color-grading of the footage, composition of the music, and the recording of the voice-over.

-After DOT released the video in late 2024 on social media and many digital billboards in major cities around the world, we were very happy with the great reception we had with the video and it is almost all positive reviews.
+In late 2024, DOT released the video on social media, TV, and many digital billboards in major cities around the worldmost notably in New York City's Times Square.
+We were very happy with the great reception we had with the video and all the positive reviews.
 This was a dream come true for me, and I am very proud of what we've accomplished.
-This time we gave it justice, shot in the Philippines by Filipinos for Filipinos.
+This time, we gave it justice, shot in the Philippines by Filipinos for Filipinos.

 If you need a director/producer for your video production needs, feel free to contact me anytime.
 I would love to collaborate with you and make your project a reality.